What is in this leaflet

 Things to be careful of

-Be careful driving or operating machinery until you know how SIMVAR affects you.
-SIMVAR generally does not cause any problems with your ability to drive a car or operate machinery.
-However, as with many other medicines, SIMVAR may cause dizziness in some people.
-Make sure you know how you react to SIMVAR before you drive a car or operate machinery.
+Be careful driving or operating machinery until you know how this medicine affects you.
+Simvastatin generally does not affect your ability to drive a car or operate machinery.
+However, this medicine may cause dizziness in some people.
+Make sure you know how you react to this medicine before you drive a car or operate machinery.

 Changes to lifestyle that may help reduce the chance of coronary heart disease